 Talent adds the plasmid-transfection reagent mixture to a couple of the trophozoite wells.

 Gently swirl the plate every 15 minutes to prevent the media from aggregating at the edges of the plate and drying out [1].
-After an hour, add 1 milliliter of 10x (ten-ex) DNase (Dee-en-ase) buffer to the wells [2-TXT].
+After an hour, add 10 U of DNase in 1 milliliter of 10x (ten-ex) DNase (Dee-en-ase) buffer to the wells [2-TXT].
 Then, incubate the plate at 37 degrees Celsius for 15 minutes to remove residual plasmid DNA (D-N-A) [3].

 Talent gently swirls the plate.

-Shot of 1 mL of 10 x DNase buffer being added to the wells of the plate.TXT: 10x DNase Buffer contains 10 U of DNase/mL
+Shot of DNase added to 1 mL of 10 x DNase buffer and then added to the wells of the plate.TXT: 10x DNase Buffer contains 10 U of DNase/mL

 Talent places the plate in an incubator at 37 °C.